AIA Honors & Awards

 What should the Copyright Image page look like?

-We ask that you provide a pdf document showing the appropriate copyright credits to be identified with all images being uploaded for the jury.
+We require that you provide a .pdf document showing the appropriate copyright credits for all material provided to be identified with all images being uploaded for the jury.
 This pdf must include the following:

 - a thumbnail of the image with the copyright credits of the photographer